Marijtje “Mary” (Riet) Van Vliet

 Funeral services will be held on Tuesday, January 21, 2020 at 11 a.m. at Lindquist’s Ogden Mortuary, 3408 Washington Blvd.
 Friends may visit with family on Monday from 6 to 8 p.m. and Tuesday from 9:30 to 10:30 a.m. at the mortuary.
 Internment, Lindquist’s Washington Heights Memorial Park, 4500 Washington Blvd.

-To send flowers to Marijtje "Mary" (Riet) Van Vliet's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marijtje "Mary" (Riet) Van Vliet, please visit our floral store.